 What first aid provision will there be?

 We will finalise first aid provision nearer the event, but it is likely that unit leaders will deal with first aid initially and the River Dart Country Park team will be there to provide advice if required.
 River Dart Country Park have their own first aid point but leaders must follow Girlguiding policies and procedures for recording and reporting accidents.
+All first aid carried out on a child will be written onto their EPIC consent form, which they will all have in their Camp EPIC lanyard.

 River Dart Country Park's First Aid station is located near the Holne Park House Reception, and visitors can ask any staff member for assistance in accessing it for first aid needs.
 The facility is wheelchair accessible.